mattermost/docs/source/scale/high-availability-cluster.rst

 Update sequence for continuous operation
   You can apply most configuration changes and dot release security updates without interrupting service, provided that you update the system components in the correct sequence.
 See the `Upgrade Guide`_ for instructions on how to do this.

-  **Exception:** Changes to configuration settings that require a server restart, and server version upgrades that involve a change to the database schema require a short period of downtime.
+  **Exception:** Changes to configuration settings that require a server restart, and server version upgrades that involve a change to the database schema, require a short period of downtime.
 Downtime for a server restart is around 5 seconds.
 For a database schema update, downtime can be up to 30 seconds.

 Deployment Guide
 ----------------